StoneStepsInc/openssl-nuget/README.md

 a package revision as the first argument.
 There is no provision to manage build numbers from the command line and other tools should be used for this (e.g. Artifactory).

+## Sample Application

+A Visual Studio project is included in this repository under `sample-sqlite` to test the Nuget package built by this project.

+This application does not do anything useful and merely calls SQLite functions to verify that the package is installed properly for all platforms and configurations.

 [nuget.org]: https://www.nuget.org/packages/StoneSteps.SQLite.Static/